 Asian pears are a sweet, edible fruit produced by an Asian pear tree (Pyrus pyrifolia).
-Asian pears are grown primarily in China, Korea, Japan where they were grown traditionally for over 3000 years.
-In the 1820s Asian pears were introduced Flushing, NY and made their way with immigrants and settlers in the 1850s to California where they have become a valuable and popular crop.
+Asian pears are grown primarily in China, Korea, and Japan, where they have traditionally been planted and bred for over 3000 years.
+In the 1820's Asian pears were introduced Flushing, NY and made their way with immigrants and settlers in the 1850s to California - where they have become a valuable and popular crop.
 Today California and Oregon are the largest producers of Asian pears in the United States!
-Asian pears can be divided into two types: the mild, sweet, smooth-skinned kind and more intensely flavored, russeted types.
+Asian pears can be divided into two types: the mild, sweet, smooth-skinned kind and the more intensely flavored, russeted types.
 There are hundreds of varieties of Asian pears, so it's important that you choose the right ones for your area!

 Grafted Asian pears are all similar sizes that can be maintained at approximately 15' to 20' tall.

-With few exceptions, Asian pears are not self-fertile tree and will need another variety of Asian pear tree nearby for cross pollination.
-Despite being related, Asian and European pears are not reliable pollinizers for each other due to a lack of an overlapping blooming period.
-Using the Asian pear pollination chart below to determine which pollinizer tree variety is the right choice will help ensure your orchard will be successful and productive.
-Asian pears in the same and adjacent flower groups will reliably pollinize each other.
+With few exceptions, Asian pears are not self-fertile trees and will need another variety of Asian pear tree nearby for cross pollination.
+Despite being related, Asian and European pears are not reliable pollinizers for each other due to a lack of an overlapping blooming period; Asian pears bloom a week or more before their European cousins.

-The pollinizers should be planted no further than pollen carrying bees will fly, with no line of sight obstruction, to ensure proper cross-pollination.
-That distance varies with different bees, 100’ should be a good average distance.
+The pollinizers should be planted no further than pollen-carrying bees will fly, with no line of sight obstruction, to ensure proper cross-pollination.
+That distance varies with different bees; 100’ is a good average distance.

-Asian pear tree fruit generally ripen from mid-summer through early fall, depending on the variety and your location.
-As you make your selections, double check that pollination needs are also met, and early-flowering trees do not necessarily mean early-ripening fruit.
-Asian pears that ripen early tend not to store as well and do not as last long on the tree, where as later ripening varieties tend to remain edible on the tree longer and have much longer storage times.
-Generally speaking, your Asian pear tree fruit are ready to pick when they begin falling from the tree.
-Some varieties come off the tree easily when ripe, while others do not.
+Asian pear tree fruit generally ripens from mid-summer through early fall, depending on the variety and your location.
+As you make your selections, remember that early-flowering trees do not necessarily mean early-ripening fruit.
+Generally speaking, your Asian pears are ready to pick when they begin falling from the tree.
+Some varieties come off the tree easily when ripe, simply by lifting the fruit above the stem attachment; others take a bit more effort.
 While some cultivars arguably store longer than others, as a rule all types of Asian pears store exceptionally well in your refrigerator at home!

 Asian pear trees generally grow too large to successfully grow in a container for more than a few years.

-Do not use soil from your garden to the pot, instead use a potting soil mix with some added compost.
+Do not exclusively use soil from your garden in your pot; instead, use up to 1/3 native soil, 2/3 potting soil mix, and add a generous portion of fertilizer-free compost or well-rotted manure.
 For larger pots use a potting mix that has a larger particles in addition to smaller ones.

 This is the most important and often the most difficult part of successfully growing plants.
 There are many factors, including the humidity, temperature, soil type, wind, and amount of direct sun that affect how much and how often water should be applied.